Malcolm Butler: 2018 season

-In the season-opener against the Miami Dolphins, Butler had his first interception of the season by picking off Ryan Tannehill in the third quarter in the end zone and returning the interception 34 yards.
-The Titans lost by a score of 27–20.
+During the season-opening 27–20 road loss to the Miami Dolphins, Butler recorded his first interception of the season by picking off Ryan Tannehill in the third quarter in the end zone and returning the interception 34 yards.
 During a Week 4 26–23 overtime victory against the Philadelphia Eagles, Butler had his first sack of the season against Carson Wentz.
 Overall, Butler struggled mightily in the first half of the season, but he got better as the season progressed.

-During a Week 13 matchup against the New York Jets, Butler intercepted Josh McCown in the final seconds, thus sealing a 26–22 victory for the Titans.
-Three weeks later against the Washington Redskins, Butler scored his first NFL touchdown after he intercepted Josh Johnson and returned it 56 yards.
+During Week 13 against the New York Jets, Butler intercepted Josh McCown in the final seconds, thus sealing a 26–22 victory for the Titans.
+Three weeks later against the Washington Redskins, Butler scored his first NFL touchdown after he intercepted Josh Johnson and returned it 56 yards on the final play of the game.

-Butler finished his first season with the Titans with a career-high 69 tackles, 12 pass deflections, three interceptions, a sack, and a touchdown.
+Butler finished his first season with the Titans with a career-high 69 tackles, 12 pass deflections, three interceptions, a sack, and a touchdown in 16 games and 11 starts.

 2019 season

 During the season-opener against the Cleveland Browns, Butler intercepted Baker Mayfield and returned it for a 38-yard touchdown in the 43–13 road victory.
 During Week 8 against the Tampa Bay Buccaneers, Butler recorded his second interception of the season by picking off Jameis Winston in the 27–23 victory.
-In the next game against the Carolina Panthers, he suffered a broken wrist in the second quarter.
-The Titans lost on the road 20–30.
+In the next game against the Carolina Panthers, he left the eventual 30–20 road loss in the second quarter with a wrist injury.
 Butler was placed on injured reserve on November 5, 2019.

-Without Butler, the Titans finished 9–7 for the fourth consecutive year and lost to the Kansas City Chiefs in the AFC Championship.
+Without Butler, the Titans finished 9–7 for the fourth consecutive year and lost to the Kansas City Chiefs in the AFC Championship Game.